agrc/skid/README.md

 - Any pushes to the `dev` branch will deploy the skid to the dev GCP environment so that you can test your work in a real-world environment.
 - Opening a pull request on any branch triggers the tests to run.
-- Pushes to main (usually from merging a PR into main, but also direct pushes) will open a release PR to create a GitHub release with associated git tag and version bump.
+- Pushes to main (usually from merging a PR into main, but also direct pushes) will open a release PR to create a GitHub release with an associated git tag and version bump if the commits pushed contain conventional commit types that trigger a release.
 - Once the GitHub release is created by merging the release PR, the actions will deploy the skid to the prod GCP environment.

 The actions rely on several GitHub secrets to do all this: